ffbeast/ffbeast.github.io/docs/en/joystick.md

 # Specs

- - 35Nm peak torque.
-It allows to achieve 8+ kg force on full length stick.
+ - High peak torque.
+It allows to achieve high force on full length stick.
  - Full metal construction for maximum rigidity and durability.
  - Ball bearings an all moving joints.
- - Compatible with PSU from 12V to 24V.
+ - Compatible with variety of PSUs from 12V to 24V.
  - Compatible with DCS, MSFS, il-2, Warthunder, Condor2.
  - Other games support is on roadmap.
  - Compatible with Thrustmaster (Native support.
 No additional controllers needed).
+ - Compatible with Virpil (Native support.
+No additional controllers needed).
  - Compatible with VKB (**In form of "Path through"**).
- - Compatible with Virpil (**In form of "Path through"**).

 {: .important }
 > **"Path through"**